tonycccccc/FLAT-Implementation/README.md

 # FLAT-Implementation
 Implementation of Fused Logit Attention Tiling

 This github repository contains the FLAT (Fused Logit Attention Tiling) implementation and FLAT1 simulator profiling code's runtime and memory performance.
-Users can test different granularities here with input data under ./FILES directory and get the clear statistics in ./data directory.
+Users can test different granularities here with input data under ./FILES directory and get the output statistics in ./data directory.

 # How to start?
 1. Make sure install all the required libraries, which includes Tensorflow2.0, Numpy, glob2 and argparse.